parsa-epfl/cloudsuite/benchmarks/web-search/README.md

 These images are automatically built using the mentioned Dockerfiles available on [`CloudSuite-EPFL/WebSearch`][repo].

+### Creating a network between the server(s) and the client(s)

+To facilitate the communication between the client(s) and the server(s), we build a docker network:

+	$ docker network create search_network

+We will attach the launched containers to this newly created docker network.

 ### Starting the volume images ###

 The first step is to create the volume images that contain the dataset of the Web Search benchmark.
 First `pull` the volume images, using the following command: